 and real-life experiments to examine the impact of spaces and architecture on our brains and bodies.
 It was syndicated via Netflix around the world, and, I hope, raised awareness of some key failings of contemporary architecture, such as poor space standards in UK housing, the health problems associated with low light levels and the poor productivity inside many open-plan offices.
 “A punchy, thought-provoking series,” thought The Daily Mail.
 The Daily Telegraph called it “a fascinating investigation” that “brings something new to the genre”.

 Along the way, I've taught and continue to teach the history of architecture, cities and design at various universities.
 At the Bartlett Faculty of the Built Environment, University College London, I was honorary senior research associate from 2013 to 2016, researching and rethinking, as editorial consultant for the 21st edition of Sir Banister Fletcher’s Global History of Architecture (Bloomsbury), the content, structure, purpose and digital future of this classic text, first published in the late 19th century.
-I'm now a teaching fellow at the Bartlett in the history and theory of architecture and cities, and also teach the subjects at the Royal College of Art and Central St Martins.
+I'm now a teaching fellow at the Bartlett in the history and theory of architecture and cities, and also teach the subjects at Central St Martins.

 I'm an Honorary Fellow of the Royal Institute of British Architects, have been a trustee on the board of the Architecture Foundation and sat on the Arts Council’s Architecture Committee and the national shortlisting jury for the Stirling Prize for Architecture from 2008 to 2011.
 I've also been a judge on various architecture, design and urban competitions at all levels, such as, in 2013, finalists for the Stirling Prize and, in 2018, the Dulwich Picture Gallery Pavilion (2019) competition.

-The past three years or so I've mostly been presenting BBC2’s primetime The Great Interior Design Challenge, now on its fourth series; writing and presenting The Design Dimension, a regular series on design for BBC Radio 4; and writing my first book, The Age of Spectacle: adventures in architecture and the 21st-century city (Random House, 2017).
+The past three years or so I've mostly been presenting four series of BBC2/Netflix’s primetime The Great Interior Design Challenge; writing and presenting The Design Dimension, a regular series on design for BBC Radio 4; and writing my first book, The Age of Spectacle: the rise and fall of iconic architecture (Random House, 2017).
 I'm now writing book number two.
 Watch this space.

 So there we are, right up to date.